sanjaykadavarath/azure-backup-automation/README.md

 This repository contains the configuration and scripts needed to automate the backup and recovery of Azure VMs using the Azure Recovery Services Vault and Automation.

+You just need to follow the shellscript file.

 ## Prerequisites

 - **Azure Subscription**: You must have an active Azure account.